Calculate the value of your contents before getting a home insurance quote by using our contents calculator.

 Try out contents calculator to find out how much cover you’ll need.

-The easiest way to work out the value of your contents for your home insurance is to use our contents calculator.
+The work out the value of your contents for your home insurance, you should:

-Overestimating the value of your contents means you’ll end up paying for cover you don’t need.
+Be careful not to overestimate the value of your contents, otherwise you may end up paying for cover you don’t need.

 A standard contents insurance policy might not have all the cover you need.
 Some insurers will let you bolt on extra cover for belongings leaving the house, accidental damage and high-value individual items for an additional fee.